Toddler Activities: Colorful Butterflies to Welcome Spring

 - Insert into clip opening and release pin to hold in place.

 - Glue on magnet with craft glue or tie with fishing line to hang.

 Cut one pipe cleaner in half.
-Bend in half and center folded filter.
-Twist and bend at tip to form the antenna.
+Bend in half and center the folded filter.
+Twist and bend at tip to form the antennas.

 We used tube water colors which allowed for bright colors and controlled selection of colors.